mramitpatel/mramitpatel.github.io/app/projects/_posts/2014-01-02-jll-global.md

 link: "http://www.jll.com"

 overview: "JLL is one of the worlds largest commercial real-estate brokers.
 With the real estate industry back on the rise, JLL looked to invest heavily in their digital presence.
 In order to bring JLL up to speed, I redesigned the global and country pages for all regions across the globe.
-I provided high-level content suggestions, architected flows and designed pages across every section of the site."
+I provided high-level content suggestions, architected flows and designed pages across every section of the site.
+Designed at UnitOneNine."

 homeimage: jll-global-hero.png
 projectHero: jll-global-hero.png